beckermr/vote-bot/README.md

 The matrix room is specified by its ID.
 To get the ID of the room:

-1. navidate to the room settings menu
+1. navigate to the room settings menu
 2. go to the "Advanced" pane
 3. copy the "internal ID"

 ## Configuring Email

 Email authentication is done using a username and password.
-If you use two-factor with gmail, you may need to generate an [app password](https://support.google.com/mail/answer/185833?hl=en).
+If you use two-factor with Gmail, you may need to generate an [app password](https://support.google.com/mail/answer/185833?hl=en).